ysiad2001/DD2360HT23/hw_2/hw_2.md

 The achieved occupancy is  99.76\%.

-Further increase the size of matrix A and B, plot a stacked bar chart showing the breakdown of time including (1) data copy from host to device (2) the CUDA kernel (3) data copy from device to host.
-For this, you will need to add simple CPU timers to your code regions.
-Explain what you observe.
-Now, change DataType from double to float, re-plot the a stacked bar chart showing the time breakdown.
-Explain what you observe.

-The plot for double data type is
+Further increasing the size of matrix A and B, the plot for double data type is
 ![image](./ex2_1.png)
 It looks like when the matrix size is large, the time spent tends to be polynomialy progressing.
 At smaller matrix sizes, the time spent varies.
 Also, memory copy takes much time.